-Remember: Always use your seat belt and instruct your passenger's to do so as well.
-Frequent rest stops while traveling are advised to relieve stress on the driver, passengers and the vehicle.
+Remember: Always use your seat belt and be sure your passengers do so as well.
+We also advise making frequent rest stops while traveling to relieve stress on yourself, your passengers and your vehicle.

 Service and Assistance

 Your dealer will be glad to provide any additional information you need, as well as answer any questions you might have about operating the equipment in your motor home.
 When it comes to service, remember that your dealer knows your vehicle best and is interested in your satisfaction.
 Your dealer will provide quality maintenance and any other assistance that you may require during your ownership of this vehicle.